YouHayNeZ/Henry_Porter_and_the_Lost_ITKey/README.txt

 one automatically
 - The user can also click on the choose level button to choose a level map file (either with the buttons for levels 1-5 or with the choose file button to choose another map, e.g. map 6)

+- In the game, at the top of the screen the HUD is displaying useful information:
+    - the number of hearts (lives) the player has left (starts at 5, which is the max; if the player has lost a life then displays an empty container, that could be refilled by collecting a heart)
+    - the number of keys the player has collected (at least half of the total keys should be collected)
+    - the number of killed enemies (kill count) (at least one kill is required to exit)
+    - the number of coins the player has collected (each coin increases the speed by 20%, lost if hit)
+    - the timer (starts at 3 minutes and decreases by 1 every second; at 0 the player loses the level)

 - Once the game started, the user can move the player in all directions with the arrow keys
 - The user can collect entities by colliding with them: